urbit/urbit.org-reloaded/content/getting-started/home-servers.md

 tag = "selfhost"
 +++

-There are now a variety of tools that make running Urbit at home much simpler.
+There are a variety of tools that make running Urbit at home straightforward on dedicated hardware.
 If your enjoy hardware ownership and full embracing the spirit of decentralization, then these tools are for you.

 ## Native Planet